smartinternz02/SI-GuidedProject-614643-1699458275/All Project Files/README.md

 ## Acknowledgments

-We would like to express our gratitude to the developers and contributors of the InceptionV3 architecture, which forms the backbone of Microbe Mapper.
+We would like to express our gratitude to the  SmartInternz trainers for their crucial training  and the developers and contributors of the InceptionV3 architecture, which forms the backbone of Microbe Mapper.